 Why choose prescription safety glasses?

-From construction sites to outdoor activities, wearing eye protection is essential for safety.
-While standard eyeglasses may help you see and protect against harmful UV rays and glare, they do not offer protection from accidents or impact.
-Prescription safety glasses allow for both vision correction and protect your eyes in various environments.
+From construction sites to outdoor activities, wearing eye protection can be important for safety.
+While standard eyeglasses may help you see and protect against harmful UV rays and glare, they do not typically offer protection from accidents or impact.
+Prescription safety glasses can allow for both vision correction and protect your eyes in various environments.

 You can avoid the majority of eye injuries by using protective eyewear.
-Safety glasses are key when flying debris, sharp tools or fast-moving objects are present.
-They provide an important barrier for protection.
-Everyday eyeglasses aren’t made for impact.
+Safety glasses can be important when flying debris, sharp tools or fast-moving objects are present.
+They can provide an important barrier for protection.
+Everyday eyeglasses usually aren’t made for impact.
 They can break under pressure, which puts your eyes at more risk.

 Knowing when and why to choose the right kind of safety glasses can make all the difference in protecting your vision.